Transforming graph states via Bell state measurements

 \section{Further graph transformations for unconnected fusion qubits}

-In the main text, we have derived some graph transformation rules for two fusion types from section~\ref{sec:parity}.
+In the main text, we have derived some graph transformation rules for two fusion types from Section~\ref{sec:parity}.
 Here, we derive the graph transformations corresponding to the remaining cases.
-Fig.~\ref{fig:appendix1} shows the Venn diagrams describing the corresponding neighborhood transformations.
-We do not consider the case $N(A)\setminus B = N(B)\setminus A = \emptyset$ (meaning $A$ and $B$ are disconnected from the rest of the graph) as the measurement of the fusion qubits has no effect on the rest of the graph in this case.
+Fig.~\ref{fig:appendix1} shows the Venn diagrams that describe the corresponding neighborhood transformations.
+We do not consider the case $N(A)\setminus B = N(B)\setminus A = \emptyset$ (meaning $A$ and $B$ are disconnected from the rest of the graph) since the measurement of the fusion qubits has no effect on the rest of the graph in this case.